 I am honored to join the ACLU of Florida family and prepared to battle for civil liberties.
-I have a long and varied history in advocating for civil rights, and I come to the ACLU of Florida ready to continue that work, to help bring about the equity and justice that we are all working towards.
+I have a long and varied history of advocating for civil rights, and I come to the ACLU of Florida ready to continue that work to help bring about the equity and justice that we are all working towards.

 Let me share a little bit about my journey and what brought me to the ACLU of Florida.
 I am coming to Florida from the mountains of Colorado, where I served as executive director of the Colorado Center on Law and Policy (CCLP), a statewide advocacy organization that advances anti-poverty efforts through research, as well as legal and legislative advocacy.

 Prior to my time at CCLP, I served as chief executive officer of a health equity organization and chief strategy officer of a large direct-services organization for Coloradans living with disabilities.
 I also held leadership positions at the University of Denver from 2007-2014, including chair and faculty posts in the Law and Society and Community-Based Research programs.
 I developed and led internationalization efforts, serving as a visiting lecturer in Southeast Asia and Africa, teaching in the areas of law and economic development.

 Before my academic career, I was a community-based lawyer and helped to frame strategic litigation to address rights violations systematically.
 I have also conducted research and policy analysis on a variety of different social justice issues, including a national study on women’s leadership.
 My book, Recognizing Women’s Leadership: Strategies and Best Practices for Employing Excellence, examines where women sit in leadership roles and how well they are performing compared to their male counterparts.

 This voyage began when I earned a Juris doctor and master's degrees in the United States before receiving my LL.M. from the University of London, Birkbeck College of Law, with distinctions in international finance law and justice.
 My dissertation topic focused on feminist political economics in South Africa.